hannemann/BLE-Remote-Companion/README.md

 The built in webserver offers a HTML page with a grapical remote, a simple keyboard and mouse functionality.
 All available buttons can be customized to send a keycode of your choice.

 Button presses sent by an IR remote can also be broadcasted to Home Assistant or all connected websocket clients making it possible to start your favourite streaming app via adb or toggle lights or...
 The graphical remote frontend offers the F1-F12 buttons which AFAIK do nothing on Android TV devices but are especially useful in conjunction with apps like Key Mapper.
-Simply map F1 in Key Mapper to open Kodi than map F1 to a button on your remote and you are done!
+E.g.: map F1 in Key Mapper to open Kodi than map F1 to a button on your remote and you are done!
+No Home Assistant ADB involved.

 The web frontend offers an easy, self-explanatory way to configure your IR remote.
 It is also possible to change the default keycode that is sent by a button.